Skip to content

 • Clean modern body lines

-If you want the offset look but prefer fuller humbucker tone,
+If you like the offset look but prefer thicker humbucker-driven tones,

 Best For: Rock players who want offset styling with humbucker power.